jmelahman/monorepo/README.md

 - `Toil`
 - `Work`

-The default is `Work` and the others are enabled by they respective flag.
+The default is `Work` and the others are enabled by their respective flag.

 For example, to create a `Break` task,